Pre-booking encouraged for travel on Intercity rail services until further notice

 - Services between Cork and Tralee, between Limerick and Galway, between Limerick and Ballybrophy (via Nenagh), and between Limerick and Waterford, including for those boarding at intermediate stations

-What services do not require mandatory pre-booking?
+What services do not require pre-booking?
 Services which originate within Commuter travel areas, including:

 Iarnród Éireann thanks customers for pre-booking their Intercity travel, and for their continued cooperation and overwhelming compliance with measures in place during COVID-19.